Oceanside Family Therapy & Assessments

 Agency Rate Individual Supervision

-One hour session for contracts with agencies which provide the interns liability insurance.
+One hour session for contracts with agencies which provide the interns liability insurance and cost sharing with other interns/split sessions, etc.

 Increments of $10